scottmilton1/two-square-cipher/README.md

 command-line.
 The interactive mode offers users a a full menu of options for encrypting and decrypting messages.
 The program can be run from the command-line to encrypt and decrypt messages as well, but with fewer options.
-Here is a guide to command-line usage.
+Here is a guide to command-line usage:

 Command-line usage:
 * twosquare [OPTION] FILENAME KEY1 KEY2